 How VW Buses became synonymous with counterculture and the hippie movement.

-The birth of the VW “Splittie” and a revolution
+The birth of the VW “Splittie”

 By the late ’50s, before the American counterculture reached its height, the VW Bus was already being used as a means for revolution.
 A revolution of equal rights for all races.
 African-American civil rights activist Esau Jenkins used the VW T1 to transport African-Americans from the remote farmlands on Johns Island and Sea Island, where jobs and education were inaccessible, to Charleston where opportunity awaited.

 However, these African-Americans were descendants of the slave trade.
 Although classed as free citizens, segregation laws still made it almost impossible to integrate into society.
 The journey into Charleston was long.
 The VW chugged along at a mere 60mph and the island roads were rough, but Jenkins ensured it wasn’t wasted.
 As he drove the bus, he and his wife Janie would teach passengers to read and write, so they could qualify for the right to vote.
 In the years following, Jenkins and his wife went on to do many more extraordinary things for the civil rights movement but, they will always be fondly remembered for changing the lives of African-Americans in a VW Bus, which they painted with the words “Love is Progress, Hate is Expensive.”

 The Civil Rights Movement was just one strand of an entire collective mindset shift that transpired through the 1950s.
 The pretty bows wrapped neatly around the idea of the American Dream were already unraveling like the ribbons of a ballerina’s slipper as she spun out of control.
 People were beginning to realize that the democracy, rights, liberty, opportunity, and equality, that the American Dream promised was just that — a dream.